food-path/app/README.md

 - [X] two views only available to user who is not a member
 - [X] if nothing added to the search or typo, show an error pop up with specific message
 - [X] when content slow to load, a "loading burrito" can be seen
+- [X] users can save their foodie maps
+- [X] users can superimpose two maps and save them as one map. i.e, the best icecream shops in SF map is superimposed with best burgers map in SF
+- [X] find friends by their email
+- [X] share their itinerary with their friends

 ## Stretch Goals